yunseo-kim/yunseo-kim.github.io/_posts/en/2021-04-04-Summary-of-Kaggle-Intro-to-Machine-Learning-Course.md

 ---
-title: "Summary of Kaggle's Intro to Machine Learning Course"
+title: Summary of Kaggle's Intro to Machine Learning Course
-description: >-
-  I have summarized the content of the 'Intro to Machine Learning' course from Kaggle's public courses.
+description: I have summarized the content of the 'Intro to Machine Learning' course from Kaggle's public courses.
-categories: [Data Science, Machine Learning]
+categories: [AI & Data, Machine Learning]
 tags: [Kaggle Courses, Pandas, scikit-learn]
-toc: true
-toc_sticky: true
+image: /assets/img/technology.jpg
 ---
 I decided to study [Kaggle's public courses](https://www.kaggle.com/learn/overview).
 I plan to briefly summarize the content of each course as I complete it.
 This first post is a summary of the **Intro to Machine Learning** course.